baatie/forkThis/README.md

 # Project Title

-## Forkthis Repo for Practice
+## Baatie's Forkthis Repo for Practice

-### Write your author name here. eg. By Nicole
+### Write your author name here. eg. By Baatie

 ### Description

-Create a description and fill it in here.
+This is my practice session.

 ## Languages used